 For the new faculty member and immediate family members, reasonable and customary expenses for transportation to the new home, including lodging not to exceed three calendar days are included in this policy.
 Airline travel should be booked in coach/economy class, utilizing the “lowest logical available fare”.
 All travelers should accept flights that meet University travel policy criteria.
 The flight costs should result in the lowest possible fare and be booked far enough in advance of the travel to guarantee the lowest possible fare.
 Where the cost of a one-way ticket exceeds the cost of a round trip ticket, the lowest possible fare should be obtained.

 Relocation travel arrangements may be made by the department manager, appropriate departmental assistant or directly by the new faculty member.
 Reimbursement of relocation expenses should be processed by the department and charged to a departmental account.
-The department should then submit a single interdepartmental invoice or Enhanced electronic interdepartmental invoice (eii) to the Office of the Dean of the Faculty upon completion of the pre-move visit and relocation to Princeton.
-Either method of transfer must include a summary of the faculty member's travel expenses.
+The department should then submit a single interdepartmental invoice to the Office of the Dean of the Faculty upon completion of the pre-move visit and relocation to Princeton.
+The transfer request must include a summary of the faculty member's travel expenses.
 This can be a copy of the travel expense report or a summary spreadsheet.
-When submitting an Enhanced eii this information must be attached using the Comments or Attachments link within the Enhanced eii.

 The reimbursement of relocation expenses is excludable from taxable income.